-More often then not, ITOM organizations are requiring role based dashboards when deploying Network- and Application Performance Monitoring (NPM/APM) solutions.
+More often then not, DevOps and ITOM organizations are requiring role based dashboards when deploying Network- and Application Performance Monitoring (NPM/APM) solutions.
 Meaning for “security and compliance reasons”, the content on each of these dashboards can only be viewed by someone with with the appropriate access rights.

 However, once deployed, I have noticed that these type of dashboards are rarely effective and efficient in improving the overall performance and availability of a given hybrid IT environment.

 Taking one step back… the purpose of an NPM/APM solution is to improve the performance and availability of cloud services, applications and its underlying hybrid infrastructure.
 This is (should be?) the common ground across the teams of any IT organization; regardless if the teams are labelled with ITOM or DevOps.

 This is because all teams really do have a certain influence on the performance and availability (figure 1).
 It doesn’t really matter if the role is related to management processes or “just” about technology.
 Therefor, I always found it difficult to understand how such a common ground can be a risk that requires hiding information as a way of mitigation.

 Learning to work with a NPM/APM type of solution based on this type of role based dashboards give you results very similar to single-loop learning (Argyris & Schön, 1991).
 As shown in figure 2, single-loop learning means that the people and teams responsible for a specific technology learn to use the solution by comparing pre-defined, expected results (i.e. the “What We Do”) with the actual results (i.e. the “What We Get”).
 Based on these results, changes are initiated to fix problems of a specific IT area.